-By Maurice Lynch, Special Counsel and Thomas Mangan, Associate
+By Maurice Lynch, Special Counsel

 In May 2020 the vessel “APL England” encountered rough seas off the coast of Australia during its voyage from Ningbo, China to Melbourne, Australia.
 Valuable goods were either lost overboard or were damaged as a result of the incident, which was a huge blow for supply chains during what was the peak of the pandemic’s lockdown.
 Around 30 containers were lost overboard and around 50 were damaged.
 Popular Sydney beaches were also closed when debris washed ashore including face masks, plastic containers, air-conditioning ducts and entire shipping containers.

 After negotiations with the vessel’s owners and demise charterer broke down, the insurers of the cargo owners that suffered losses commenced proceedings against the owners and charterers in the Federal Court of Australia.

 Class actions typically see proceedings launched against the big financial institutions, particularly insurance companies.
 Most recently, a group of small businesses are investigating a class action against insurance companies alleging that COVID-19 related losses are covered under their business interruption policies.
 Similar class actions of this nature have been launched around the world.

 However, it is unheard of for a group of insurers to commence proceedings as the plaintiffs.
 Even the Court struggled with how the class action regime was to be applied in this instance as it had to delicately balance the interests of the insurers and the insured cargo owners who are the named group members in the proceedings.
 For example, insureds had to be properly informed of their rights, yet also be advised that they needed to closely consult with their insurers on aspects of the proceedings, as it may impact on their cover.